The mystery of the four horse men

 To understand this, we need a little background:

 This passage does not describe a general famine, but rather an unfair threat to the poor.
-While the luxury goods are protected from damage (increased prices), the basic food has increased to an unbearable amount.
+While the luxury goods are protected from damage (increased prices), the cost of basic food has increased to an unbearable amount.
 Therefore, the voice of the four creatures is not a command from God, but rather a cry for justice.

 The mystery of the first horseman